Browse Designs

 The Mediterranean trade routes were widely used long before 500 AD.
 Links were established between the silver miners of the south west and Carthage as early as 450 BC.

 " -Tintagel -within the courtyard of site 'A'-a tomb shrine or LEACHT - normal feature in Celtic cemeteries - relics of saints or founders."
-Quest for Arthur's Britain'
+Geoffrey Ashe - Quest for Arthur's Britain

-" The evidence of Professor Thomas' excavations in Tintagel churchyard (1990) which appear to reveal a group of graves of noblemen, probably christian and dating from the 5th to 6th c.2 - 'unity and variety.' similar to those found on Lundy
+" The evidence of Professor Thomas' excavations in Tintagel churchyard (1990) which appear to reveal a group of graves of noblemen, probably christian and dating from the 5th to 6th c.2 - 'unity and variety.'
+Similar groupings of memorial stones were found on Lundy and at the site of St. Ninians fifth century monastery, Candida Casa, Whithorn in South West Scotland.

 The medieval castle at Tintagel